 Students will be reviewed for a variety of institutional scholarships that recognize superior academic achievement, student financial need or both.

-All accepted applicants who complete the Free Application for Federal Student Aid (FAFSA) will be considered for Champlain's need-based scholarships.
-These scholarships are awarded to students with demonstrated financial need, to allow the College to enroll the brightest, most diverse students regardless of family income.
+All admitted applicants who complete the Free Application for Federal Student Aid (FAFSA) will be considered for Champlain's need-based scholarships.
+These scholarships are awarded to students with demonstrated financial need, which allows the College to enroll the brightest, most diverse students regardless of family income.